AnyAttack: Towards Large-scale Self-supervised Adversarial Attacks on Vision-language Models: Related Work

-\paragraph{Jailbreak Attacks on VLMs} VLMs have revolutionized DNNs by leveraging large-scale pre-training on diverse image-text datasets.
-These models learn to integrate visual and textual information effectively, enabling superb performance across a wide range of tasks.
-Broadly, VLMs can be categorized into two types: the first offers multimodal functionalities built on large language models (LLMs), complemented by visual models, such as BLIP2~\citep{li2023blip}, InstructBLIP~\citep{dai2023instructblip}, and MiniGPT-4~\citep{zhuminigpt2024}.
-The second type provides a more balanced approach, bridging textual and visual modalities efficiently, as seen in models like CLIP~\citep{radford2021learning}, ALIGN~\citep{jia2021scaling}, and BLIP~\citep{li2022blip}.
-Recent advancements in VLMs have spurred parallel research into their vulnerabilities, with jailbreaks and adversarial attacks emerging as distinct threat vectors.
-Multimodal jailbreaks primarily exploit cross-modal interaction vulnerabilities in VLMs, with the intention of influencing LLMs~\citep{gcg}.
+\paragraph{Jailbreak Attacks on VLMs.} Multimodal jailbreaks primarily exploit cross-modal interaction vulnerabilities in VLMs.
 These attacks manipulate inputs of text~\citep{wu2023jailbreaking_text}, images~\citep{carlini2024aligned,gong2023figstep,qi2024visual,niu2024jailbreaking}, or both simultaneously~\citep{bi_modal,wang2024white}, aiming to elicit harmful but \emph{non-predefined} responses.
-In contrast, image-based adversarial attacks focus on manipulating the image encoder of VLMs, typically leaving the LLM component largely undisturbed.
+In contrast, image-based adversarial attacks focus on manipulating the image encoder of VLMs.
 The objective is to induce adversary-specified, \emph{predetermined} responses through precise visual manipulations.
-Understanding these differences is crucial for explaining our methodology.

-\paragraph{Adversarial Attacks on VLMs}
+\paragraph{Adversarial Attacks on VLMs.}

 Adversarial research on VLMs is relatively limited compared to the extensive studies on vision models, with the majority of existing attacks focusing primarily on untargeted attacks.
 Co-Attack~\citep{zhang2022towards} was among the first to perform white-box untargeted attacks on several VLMs.
 Following this, more approaches have been proposed to enhance adversarial transferability for black-box untargeted attacks~\citep{lu2023set, zhou2023advclip, yin2024vlattack, xu2024highly}.
-Cross-Prompt Attack~\citep{luo2024an} investigates a novel setup for adversarial transferability based on the prompts of language models.
+Cross-Prompt Attack~\citep{luo2024an} investigates a novel setup for adversarial transferability based on the prompts of LLMs.
 AttackVLM~\citep{zhao2024evaluating} is the most closely related work, using a combination of text inputs and popular text-to-image models to generate guided images for creating targeted adversarial images.
 Although their approach shares a similar objective with our work, our method distinguishes itself by being self-supervised and independent of any text-based guidance.